top of page

 • Medical records (when applicable)

-The goal is simple: USCIS officers must be able to read and understand your documents clearly.
+The goal is straightforward: USCIS officers must be able to read and understand your documents clearly.

 What Is an Academic Credential Evaluation?